ManjunathKalmath/RISCV-MYTH_Workshop/README.md

-# RISC-V_MYTH_Workshop
+RISC V (RV32I) CPU Core

-For students of "Microprocessor for You in Thirty Hours" Workshop, offered by for VLSI System Design (VSD) and Redwood EDA, find here accompanying live info and links.
+This repository contains all the information about RISC V CPU Core that is builtin the 5-days Workshop “RISC-V based Microprocessor for You in Thirty Hours"

 Check the folders for assignments for particular days.